hund030/TeamsFx_Wiki_review/How-to-configure-Tab-capability-within-your-Teams-app.md

     }
     ```

-1. To host your tab app in Azure Storage, you need to enable static website feature for the storage.
-Add the action in your `teamsapp.yml` file.
+1. To host your tab app in Azure Storage, you'll need to enable the static website feature for the storage account.
+Add the following action in your `teamsapp.yml` file.

     ```yml
     provision: